Hazard (logic): Static hazards

 In properly formed two-level AND-OR logic based on a Sum Of Products expression, there will be no static-0 hazards (but may still have static-1 hazards).
 Conversely, there will be no static-1 hazards in an OR-AND implementation of a Product Of Sums expression (but may still have static-0 hazards).

 The most commonly used method to eliminate static hazards is to add redundant logic (consensus terms in the logic expression).

 Example of a static hazard

 Consider an imperfect circuit that suffers from a delay in the physical logic elements i.e. AND gates etc.

 The simple circuit performs the function noting:

 From a look at the starting diagram it is clear that if no delays were to occur, then the circuit would function normally.
 However, no two gates are ever manufactured exactly the same.
 Due to this imperfection, the delay for the first AND gate will be slightly different than its counterpart.
-Thus an error occurs when the input changes e and the solution on how to solve this problem, we would look to the Karnaugh map.
+Thus an error occurs when the input changes from 111 to 011. i.e. when A changes state.

+Now we know roughly how the hazard is occurring, for a clearer picture and the solution on how to solve this problem, we would look to the Karnaugh map.

-The two gates are shown by solid rings, and the hazard can be seen under the dashed ring.
-A theorem proved by Huffman tells us that by adding a redundant loop 'BC' this will eliminate the hazard.
+A theorem proved by Huffman tells us that adding a redundant loop 'BC' will eliminate the hazard.